takami228/go-emoji-gen/README.md

 ## Usage

-`emojigen` command can generate emoji image for Custom Emoji in Chat Application such asu Slack, Mattermost etc.
+`emojigen` command can generate emoji image for Custom Emoji in Chat Application such as Slack, Mattermost etc.

 ## Reize some image